HanSyt/Fronius-Datalogger-2-Domoticz/README.md

 Split the data until keyword PAC and read the 12th element
 - E_PAC=`echo ${RESULT#*PAC} | awk '{print $12}'`

-At night no energy is generated, the value you read wil be :, so E_PAC is 0, se the main script This repeats itself 3 times until the yearly energy is measured
+At night no energy is generated, the value you read wil be :, so E_PAC is 0, see the main script This repeats itself 3 times until the yearly energy is measured

 Send data to Domoticz